Methiopropamine

-Methiopropamine (MPA) is a thiophene ring-based structural analog of methamphetamine originally reported in 1942.
-Chemically it is not a phenethylamine or amphetamine and is not their functional analog either.
-It originally appeared for public sale in the UK in December 2010 as a "research chemical" or "legal high", recently branded as Blow.
+Methiopropamine (MPA), also known as N-methylthiopropamine, is an organic compound structurally related to methamphetamine.
+Originally reported in 1942, the molecule consists of a thiophene group with an alkyl amine substituent at the 2-position.
+It appeared for public sale in the United Kingdom in December 2010 as a "research chemical" or "legal high", recently branded as Blow.
 It has limited popularity as a recreational stimulant.

 Pharmacology

-Methiopropamine functions as a selective norepinephrine-dopamine reuptake inhibitor that is approximately 1.85 times more selective for norepinephrine than dopamine.
-It is approximately one third as potent as dextroamphetamine as a norepinephrine reuptake inhibitor and one fifth as much as a dopamine reuptake inhibitor.
+Methiopropamine functions as a norepinephrine–dopamine reuptake inhibitor (NDRI) that is approximately 1.85 times more selective for norepinephrine than dopamine.
+It is approximately one-third as potent as dextroamphetamine as a norepinephrine reuptake inhibitor and one-fifth as much as a dopamine reuptake inhibitor.
 It displays negligible activity as a serotonin reuptake inhibitor.

 Methiopropamine has the potential for significant acute toxicity with cardiovascular, gastrointestinal, and psychotic symptoms.

 Metabolism

 For N-alkyl amphetamines, deamination and N-dealkylation are the major elimination pathways and renal excretion is a minor one.

 Methiopropamine is metabolized into active thiopropamine, 4-hydroxymethiopropamine and thiophene S-oxides.
 These N-demethylated metabolites are further deaminated by the cytochrome P450 enzyme CYP2C19 in the liver transforming them into inactive 1-(thiophen-2-yl)-2-propan-2-one which can be seen as a phenylacetone derivative.

 Thiophene-2-carboxylic acid is the final major metabolic product.
 It is very hydrophilic and is excreted in urine.
 Methiopropamine and especially thiopropamine are also excreted renally, unchanged.